Las Vegas Aces guard Kayla McBride in All-Star form for postseason

 She averaged 11 points over that stretch on 35.5 percent shooting, Las Vegas lost four of its last six games and settled for the No. 4 seed in the WNBA playoffs after vying most of the year for a top-two seed.

-But the Aces still had a week to rest between the regular season and their playoff opener, and playoffs are “another season,” said Aces assistant coach Vickie Johnson, whose coached McBride since her rookie year.
+But the Aces still had a week to rest between the regular season and their playoff opener, and playoffs are “another season,” said Aces assistant coach Vickie Johnson, who has coached McBride since her rookie year.

 “You learn in the regular season, and you carry over what you’ve learned about Washington or whoever,” she added, “and about yourself as well.”